willpuckett/kb_can/can.md

     <figcaption>Mendel Max with TapChanger used to switch between 1.75mm Sherpa and 2.85mm Orbiter</figcaption>
 </figure>

 A canbus cable can also be an easy breakpoint for switching tools manually.
-For example, a delta printer with magballs and canbus could have an extruder and a laser mounted on seperate effector plates that can be switched out by unplugging the single can cable.
-Or, a MendelMax could be retrofitted with a [TapChanger](https://github.com/viesturz/tapchanger) and switch tools by simply lifting the tool off the shuttle, changing the cable, and toggling the configuraion in Klipper.
+For example, a delta printer with magballs and canbus could have an extruder and a laser mounted on separate effector plates that can be switched out by unplugging the single can cable.
+Or, a MendelMax could be retrofitted with a [TapChanger](https://github.com/viesturz/tapchanger) and switch tools by simply lifting the tool off the shuttle, changing the cable, and toggling the configuration in Klipper.
 (It's worth noting that canbus cables carrying power are NOT hot-swappable.
 Power the machine down completely before changing.)
 Such configurations save both costs and space by allowing sharing and reuse of a kinematic system with different tools.

 ## Topologies